Monday, March 18, 2019

 I was still experimenting with texturing media here, trying to decide to purchase more gesso or more gel, so, for this one, I mixed gesso with lightweight spackle, applied it to the canvas and used mark-making tools.
 After letting it dry, I was concerned that, since I had used so much spackle, the surface would be too absorbent and would crumble if I used a lot of water in my painting process, which I sometimes do.
 So I decided to cover the surface with gesso and applied it with a fake chamois cloth in order to avoid brush strokes on the surface.
 The result of adding a dark layer of paint first shows in the detail photo--an effect I rather like--the dark with the lighter colors applied on the top.
 The other idea I was playing with in this composition was the idea of vertical text on the left side of the painting--painted blue green.
 Whether it translates as text to the view or not would depend upon the viewer's experience with Asian art, maybe.
 Or I suppose it could be seen as some part of the structure or a form in the background.
 I was curious about the interaction between the forms above and a bit to the right of the staircase-like structure.
 And that was the impetus for the title.
 Are we going up together or down together, is strength being transmitted from one form to the other, is this communicating tension?

 5"x5" acrylic on canvas.
 Playing with a rubber band ball that my cousin made and gave to me, I put paint on it--orange, black, and blue--and rolled it around the canvas.
 Then I put white on it and rolled it around, covering, in part, some of the previous color marks.
-Then I decided to have fun with the fine point acrylic marker.
-In order to create dimension, I worked off of and around some of the previous marks that were partially covered.
+Then I decided to have fun with black and brown fine point acrylic markers.
+In order to create dimension and movement, I worked off of and around some of the previous marks that were partially covered.
 Making the squiggle lines was so much fun that I had to stop myself before the canvas was completely covered with squiggles.
 Maybe next time, I won't stop.
 So stinkin' much fun!
 And this one can be turned depending upon what forms one wants to be able to see.

 Saturday, February 23, 2019